MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/cost-management/overview.md

 **Potential activities**

-* Impelement your Cloud Accounting Model.
+* Implement your Cloud Accounting Model.
-* Ensure that your budgets reflect your actual spending durring each release and adjust as necessary.
+* Ensure that your budgets reflect your actual spending during each release and adjust as necessary.
 * Monitor changes in budgetary plans and validate with stakeholders if additional sign-offs are needed.
 * Update changes to the Architecture Guidelines document to reflect actual costs.